lee0c/lee0c.github.io/_posts/2026/2026-01-11-spinning-plants.md

 - incredibly soft; shiny and very pretty
 - quite difficult to spin
-- wanted to go thin
+- wanted to spin thin
 - joins were tough, it's quite slippery
 - needed slow and careful drafting because of the above - I brought my wheel down to a lower ratio which is rare